shaaplay/TSF-Grip/README.md

 # TSF_GRIP_project
-Akhil Kumar K S
+Shashank

-♦ 📧 akhilkumarks22@gmail.com
+♦ 📧 shaaplay@gmail.com

 ♦  Hello !!
 This is my Internship project at
--The Sparks foundation for the June 2021 batch.
+-The Sparks foundation for the Oct 2021 batch.

   TSF GRIP Task- Payment Integration Gateway